tobysmith568-university/SOFT-356_Solar_System/README.md

 ##### Planet and Model Setup

 This section of the config file configures the planets. `planetFile` should be a path to a planet file. `sunModel`, `planetModel`, and `backgroundModel` should all be paths to `.obj` files for the scene to use.
 By default this repo comes with some lower-poly and higher-poly models, either can be commented in/out to change the programs fuctionality.
+The low-poly models should take about 3 seconds to load in while the higher-poly models should take around 10-12 seconds.
 While they take longer to load, the higher-poly models are recommended. `sunScale` and `backgroundScale` tell the program how it should scale up/down these models; the default values given are ideal for the default model files.

 ##### Behaviour Setup